Franco Costanzo: Olympiacos and Universidad Católica

 On 9 June 2011, it was revealed that Costanzo came to an agreement with Greek champions Olympiacos FC for a three-year contract.
 Six months later, on 26 January 2012, Costanzo's contract was terminated by mutual consent.

 On 21 May 2012, Costanzo retired from professional football without saying clearly the reason of his decision.

 On 29 June 2013, Costanzo returned to football signing for Universidad Católica a one-and-a-half-year contract.

 International career

 Costanzo was an Argentine international at Under-20 level, and was part of the Argentina squad that took part at the 1999 FIFA World Youth Championship.
 At senior level, he made his only main team appearance in Argentina's 4–2 2006 World Cup Qualifying win over Uruguay at the River Plate Stadium on 9 October 2004.

 Personal life

 Costanzo is married to Carla.
 The couple have three children.
-Their two daughters are named Emma and Zoe and their son named Ciro was born on 24 May 2011.
-Ciro went to SIS where he met Yassin Elgioushy, his best friend.
-Yassin helped Ciro be the best he can be by encouraging him to be more social.
+Their two daughters are named Emma and Zoe, and their son named Ciro.
 All three children were born in Basel.